Ujung Bocur surf break South Sumatra

 Surfing in season - June to September

-Surfing off season – October to May
+Surfing off season – September to May

-It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra from a more Southerly to South Easterly direction.
-In general swell consistency and size begins dropping off mid September as the Southern Ocean winds down.
+It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra.
+Swell consistency and size begins dropping off mid September as the Southern Ocean winds down.
+On an average year you can expect 1 decent swell a month with long flat spells of up to 14 days.

 September to November